-The smell of roses filled the air, carried by a refreshing breeze through an open window, brushing through Aira’s hair like the gentle hand of a mother sweetly caressing her child.
+The smell of roses filled the air, carried by a refreshing breeze through an open window, brushing through Aira’s hair like the gentle hand of a mother sweetly caressing her sleeping child.
 The cruel morning sun forced her eyes to open and she woke up confused as if from an eternal sleep.

 “What is this?
-Is this a dream… or is it hell in disguise?”, Aira wondered, exploring the strange room she found herself in with just her eyes.
+Is this a dream… or is it hell in disguise?”
+Aira wondered, exploring the strange room she found herself in with just her eyes.
 “When did my hair grow so much?
-Was I in a coma?… I … I thought I died.”, she then examined locks of her long, dark hair adorning her head while struggling to get up.
+Was I in a coma? … I … I thought I died.”

 She rushed to check the door.
 Well, it would be wrong to call it rushing.
 Her mind moved faster than her little feet.

-When she finally reached it, she pulled the knob, and not long after the door opened, her head bumped into something.
+Not long after the door opened, her head bumped into something.
 Or was it someone?

 She fell on her back and the one she bumped into almost did the same.
 Just, he managed to keep his balance due to his swiftness.